CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/CombatModifiers.md

 Remain stationary for an entire round to gain a more stable base for ranged attacks.
 Advantage on all of ranged attacks for that round, except against opponents engaging the character with a Melee or Reach Range combat roll.
 Due to being a stationary target, Disadvantage on Dodge Roll.

-## Focused Shot (Advantage) (Disadvantage to Dodge Rolls)
+## Focused Shot (Advantage)

 This is an [Assist](./../GeneralRules/Assists.md), which is usually achieved with the Perception Core Skill.

 While making a ranged attack, focus on a single opponent and target a weak point.
 Your Uses Per Round is reduced to 1 for the turn.

-## Charge (Advantage)
+## Charge (Advantage) (Disadvantage to Dodge Rolls)

 This is an [Assist](./../GeneralRules/Assists.md), which is usually achieved with the Athletics Core Skill.

 If there is 10 ft between the character and opponent, they may add their momentum to their attack.
 This must be in a straight line, and once a charge is initiated as a portion of a character's movement, their directions must remain constant the entire round.
 Disadvantage to dodging ranged attacks.

-## Brace (Advantage versus Charge)
+## Brace (Advantage versus Charge) (Disadvantage to Dodge Rolls)

 This is an [Assist](./../GeneralRules/Assists.md), which is usually achieved with the Lift Core Skill.

 A brace is a move purely to counter a charge.
-Character gains Advantage versus charging opponents and charging opponents lose their advantage.
+Character gains Advantage versus charging opponents and charging opponents lose their Advantage.
 No movement can be used while bracing.
 Bracing uses the opponent's momentum against them, enabling a prepared defender to more easily stagger, trip or injure the charging opponent.

 ## Pack Tactics